apache/hudi/website/docs/quick-start-guide.md

 Hudi support create table using spark-sql.

+- COW & MOR table

+  We can create a COW table or MOR table by specified the **type** option. **type = 'cow'** represents COW table, while **type = 'mor'** represents MOR table.

+- Partitioned & Non-Partitioned table

+ We can use the **partitioned by** statement to specified the partition columns to create a partitioned table.

+- Managed & External table

+ If the table has not specified the **location** statement, it is a managed table.
+Or else it is an exteranl table.

+- Table with primary key

+ If the table has specified the **primaryKey** column in options, it is a table with primary key.

 **Create Non-Partitioned Table**

 Here is an example of creating a non-partitioned COW managed table with a primary key 'id'.